polzon/Win11Debloat-Task/README.md

 # Usage

-- Open Task Scheduler on Windows.
-- Import win11-debloater-task.xml as a task.
-- Customize triggers as needed, the default is to run every 2 weeks.
+- Run 'run-service.ps1' inside of powershell.
+- It will prompt you to run as admin, this is neccesary to install itself as a task and also for the Win11Debloat script.